tanmaygadgil/CS5010-Group/Assignment5/ReadMe.md

 - **ControllerCommandLine:** This class represents the command line implementation of the controller interface.
 It allows users to run commands through a model using a command line interface, and has a function called "parseAndCall" which parses input files and calls model functions.

+- **ImageIOHandler** An IO handler that parses image files and sends the respective input an output readers

+- **commands** A directory which contains all of the commands our application supports.

 ### View